theopsall/Video-Summarization/README.md

 ## Intro
 &nbsp;&nbsp;&nbsp;&nbsp; The proposed video summarization technique is based on the audio and visual features extracted using [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) and [multimodal_movie_analysis](https://github.com/tyiannak/multimodal_movie_analysis) respectively.

-&nbsp;&nbsp;&nbsp;&nbsp; For the purpose of my thesis, i also created a dataset, provided it [here](https://drive.google.com/drive/folders/1-nBp2zJKXsUe2xa9DtxonNdZ6frwWkMp?usp=sharing), which contains the audio and visual features accompanied with the ground truth annotation files.
+&nbsp;&nbsp;&nbsp;&nbsp; For the purpose of my thesis, I also created a dataset, provided it [here](https://drive.google.com/drive/folders/1-nBp2zJKXsUe2xa9DtxonNdZ6frwWkMp?usp=sharing), which contains the audio and visual features accompanied with the ground truth annotation files.
 In order to construct the ground truth for the videos, user-created video summaries was collected using the [video annotator tool](https://github.com/theopsall/video_annotator) and then with the aggregation process we build the final labels.

 # Structure

 ## Download the dataset
-&nbsp;&nbsp;&nbsp;&nbsp; In order to run from the experiments and train the model from the begining you have to download the aformentioned [dataset](https://drive.google.com/drive/folders/1-nBp2zJKXsUe2xa9DtxonNdZ6frwWkMp?usp=sharing), otherwise you can use a video collection of your own.
+&nbsp;&nbsp;&nbsp;&nbsp; In order to run from the experiments and train the model from the beginning you have to download the aformentioned [dataset](https://drive.google.com/drive/folders/1-nBp2zJKXsUe2xa9DtxonNdZ6frwWkMp?usp=sharing), otherwise you can use a video collection of your own.

 ## Clone the repository